openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 	    ESD_Detail_Level ( 0 )
 	    ESD_Alternative_Texture ( 0 )
 	    ESD_Bounding_Box ( -1.632 -0.095 -11.05 1.684 4.628 11.05 )
+        ESD_ORTSShapeDataOverrides (
+            Comment ( Replace the original textures for #4410 with reskin for #4614. )
-        ESD_ORTSTextureReplacement (
+            TextureReplacement (
                 "BNSF_C449W_4410a.dds"    "BNSF_C449W_4614a.dds"
                 "BNSF_C449W_4410b.dds"    "BNSF_C449W_4614b.dds"
             )
         )
+    )

-This would reskin BNSF 4410 into BNSF 4614 without any need to edit the original shape.
-Remember to reference the original .s file, but with a custom .sd file ``WagonShape ( "..\\BNSF_MULLAN_GE_ENGINES\\BNSF_C44_9W_4410.s" "BNSF_C44_9W_4614.sd" )`` so that the original shape file doesn't need to be copied.
+This example would reskin BNSF 4410 into BNSF 4614 without any need to edit the original shape.
+Remember to reference the original .s file, but with a custom .sd file (in this case, ``WagonShape ( "..\\BNSF_MULLAN_GE_ENGINES\\BNSF_C44_9W_4410.s"
+"BNSF_C44_9W_4614.sd" )`` would be used in the engine file) so that the original shape file doesn't need to be copied from the original location.
 It is recommended that content creators making multiple skins of a new model, or reskinning an existing model, use this method to provide different textures for different engines/wagons as only one copy of the shape file is needed, reducing install size and simplifying installation as users don't need to move/copy/edit any shape files.

 .. index::
-   single: ESD_ORTSShaderReplacement
+   single: ShaderReplacement

 Shader Replacement
 ''''''''''''''''''

 Similarly, it may be desired to replace the shaders used by a shape file in order to, for example, allow transparency to be applied to the shape and "alpha out" certain components.
-To change the shaders, add ``ESD_ORTSShaderReplacement ( id ShaderName )`` where "id" is the integer index of the shader, starting from 0, and "ShaderName" is the name of the new shader to use at this index.
+To change the shaders, add ``ShaderReplacement ( id ShaderName )`` inside an ``ESD_ORTSShapeDataOverrides`` block where "id" is the integer index of the shader, starting from 0, and "ShaderName" is the name of the new shader to use at this index.
 If an invalid shader index is given (eg: a negative number, or a number bigger than the max index), then a warning will be added to the log and the missing index will be skipped.
 Determining the order of shaders generally requires decompressing the shape file and looking at the ``shader_names`` block near the top of the file.
 The ``named_shader`` at the top of the list has an index of 0, the next one down has an index of 1, and so on.
 The accepted shader names are ``Tex`` (fullbright), ``TexDiff`` (diffuse lighting), ``BlendATex`` (fullbright with transparency), ``BlendATextDiff`` (diffuse with transparency), ``AddATex`` (fullbright with x-ray transparency), ``AddATexDiff`` (diffuse with x-ray transparency), and all are case-sensitive.
 If an invalid shader name is given a warning will be added to the log.

 For example, the US2BSignal2.s shape included with Marias Pass uses one shader, the ``TexDiff`` shader.
 This